E-mail : email@example.com

 Change is usually hard and can be scary and overwhelming.
 If you find yourself flooded by all the new beginnings as well as the loss that accompanies divorce, you could benefit from the help of a caring, trusted therapeutic relationship.
 A good therapist can help you navigate the minefields of “uncoupling” and help to normalize and stabilize the pressure cooker of feelings you are experiencing with complete confidentiality and without having to worry about being judged.
 Therapy can also help you to adjust to your new normal once the divorce is over and life looks very different from what you are used to it looking and feeling like.
 To read more about the value of Divorce Process Therapy, please go to our Divorce Process Therapy page

 Finding a confidential network of likeminded people all of whom are going through similar yet unique circumstances, can help to give support and understanding to us.
 For some people, hearing others share their reality gives their own reality perspective and clarity.
-I offer groups for people going through divorce and right now for Mothers of teenage daughters whom are navigating developmental issues that are a normal part of parenting and of being a teenager.
+We offer groups for people going through divorce and right now for Mothers of teenage daughters whom are navigating developmental issues that are a normal part of parenting and of being a teenager.